6 design tips to bring your knowledge base to life

 Good design can help you get there, delivering not only good looks, but also intuitive navigation that makes information easy to find.

-Refined for Confluence gives you the tools to create a winning design, but if you’re like many of the knowledge management, support or IT professionals tasked with building a Refined site, design may not be your primary area of expertise.
+Refined Sites for Confluence gives you the tools to create a winning design, but if you’re like many of the knowledge management, support or IT professionals tasked with building a Refined site, design may not be your primary area of expertise.
 Fear not: The tips below are meant to help anyone apply tried and true design principles to build an effective knowledge base.

 For expertise, we sought the know-how of our in-house designers Matilda Aistre and Katarina Olofsdotter.
 Together have a decade and a half of design experience, plus more Refined site-builds under their belts than we can count.
 Here are their tips.